 SanSan takes that pain away and using almost perfect OCR technology to automatically digitize your business cards.

 You could even share those data with your colleagues, saving everyone precious time in managing conflicting data and data entry efforts.

 I once knew someone who could type 90wpm.
 She is so fast that it became her only job at the office despite her more well-rounded job title.
 Not all of us can or want to become an expert typist.
 But every report and email still requires input.
 It doesn’t have to be via the keyboard though.

 Voicebase is an expert in speech recognition and speech analytics.
 Their phone app allows you to record and upload your speech to their server, to be transcribed automatically into text.
 It could even pick out keywords to make your search so much more intuitive.

 Question: Do you know of any other apps that are proven to save you time and give you more margin?
-You can leave a comment by clicking here.
+You can leave a comment below.